RepoMan444/trial/README.md

 node reveal-outbound-route.js
 ```

-## Expected Result
+## Result

-Dashboard log entries should show received data & replaced/tokenized values.
-Due to my 429 errors / too many requests, I cannot complete this task until later.
-When resolved, I would then check logs, pick a successful entry, click the Body tab, then click Secure Payload.
-Then I would select each JSON string / data element I want to be segmented/tokenized.
+1. After running redact-inbound-route.js , the returned data shows the tokenized alias'ed values.
+I manually set up the filter operations because I could not get a log entry that showed the Body tab & Secure This Payload button.
+This would be another way I could select data for segmentation/alias'ing - click Secure This Payload and click on each JSON string / data element to be tokenized.

+2. After running reveal-outbound-route.js and setting the tokenized values in JSON.stringify , the returned data should show the original values.